-Traditionally, many Islamic banks rely heavily on commodity murabahah for shortterm investment and liquidity management.
-However, the technique, while providing Islamic Financial Institutions (IFI's) with a window to invest their short term funds, lead to an inefficient use of funds due to its low returns.
-In the conventional banking system with a well-developed interbank market, there are a variety of instruments available to the banks.
+Traditionally, many Islamic banks rely heavily on commodity murabahah for short-term investment and liquidity management.
+However, the technique, while providing Islamic Financial Institutions (IFI's) with a window to invest their short-term funds, leads to inefficient use of funds due to its low returns.
+In the conventional banking system with a well-developed interbank market, there are a variety of instruments available to banks.
 Access to interbank money markets for short-term borrowings gives considerable flexibility to a bank to adjust its short-term cash flow.
 Secondary markets in financial instruments have also become an important source for liquidity management, which banks can rely upon to manage their liquidity.
-However, for Islamic banks, the instrument has to be asset based; therefore, it is more closely related to the debt (bond) capital markets.
+However, for Islamic banks, the instrument must be asset-based; therefore, it is more closely related to the debt (bond) market.

-Effective liquidity management under Islamic banking has been hampered as a results of (i) small number of participants; (ii) slow development of Islamic financial instruments; (iii) lack of generally acceptable inter-bank market for Islamic banking; (iv) absence of a liquid Islamic secondary market; (v) lack of lender of last resort facilities and (iv) differences in Shari'ah interpretations on Islamic banking (Majid, 2003).
+Effective liquidity management under Islamic banking has been hampered because of (i) a small number of participants; (ii) slow development of Islamic financial instruments; (iii) lack of generally acceptable inter-bank markets for Islamic banking; (iv) absence of a liquid Islamic secondary market; (v) lack of the lender of last resort provision and (iv) differences in Shari'ah interpretations on Islamic banking (Majid, 2003).